 Today the Church of Scotland Guild is one of Scotland’s largest voluntary organisations with about 30,000 members.

 Crown Court Guild celebrated its 120th anniversary in 2010.

 Annual themes encourage guilds to plan their programmes more effectively.
-The theme for 2010/2011 is Called to love mercy.
+The theme for 2014/15 is A world to serve.
 Topics offer a chance to explore a particular issue of current concern, possibly leading to some local action.
-The topic for 2010/2011 is Let’s talk about… can we forgive and forget?

 To find out more about Crown Court Guild email the convener, Evelyn Pellow, or the secretary, Jennifer Laird, on email@example.com.